 I recommend writing a hazard identification report that includes all the hazards that were identified.
 This report should also categorize the hazard.
 You only need two categories: 1) hazards to be analyzed for risk, and 2) hazards that do not require risk analysis.
 You need a rationale for each risk that you do not perform risk analysis for, and you need traceability to risk controls and the risk-benefit analysis for each hazard that you do analyze.

 Example of a Rationale for Not Analyzing the Risk of a Hazard:

-About 8 years ago, the United States Food and Drug Administration (USFDA) issued an alert cautioning physicians to avoid the use of hemostatic agents near the spinal column, due to the potential hazard of paralysis caused by the swelling of a hemostatic agent as it absorbs blood.
+About eight years ago, the United States Food and Drug Administration (USFDA) issued an alert cautioning physicians to avoid the use of hemostatic agents near the spinal column, due to the potential hazard of paralysis caused by the swelling of a hemostatic agent as it absorbs the blood.
 My employer, Z-Medica, quickly received many customer inquiries asking about the safety of QuikClot near the spinal column.
-I was able to quickly respond that there was zero risk of QuikClot causing paralysis, because that particular hemostatic agent did not swell.
+I was able to quickly respond that there were zero risks of QuikClot causing paralysis because that particular hemostatic agent did not swell.
 Instead of absorption, the product adsorbed blood and did not change in size or shape during the adsorption process.

 Impact of this Deviation

 As companies become aware of this deviation between the 14971 Standard and the Essential Requirements of the device directives, I believe teams that are working on risk analysis and people that are performing a gap analysis of their procedures will need to be more careful about which hazards are identified in their risk management reports.
 The burden of showing traceability from hazards to risk controls and risk-benefit analysis is substantial.
 Therefore, it is important to be systematic about how hazards are identified and to provide a clear justification for any hazards that are not included in the risk analysis.